azure-way/azure-function-container-apps/README.md

 ## Build status
 ![Image](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/wiki/azure-way/azure-function-container-apps/azure-funtion-on-azure-container-apps.md)

-## What repo contains?
+## What Does This Repo Contain?
-In May 2024 was released option to run Azure Functions on Azure Container Apps.
+In May 2024, the option to run Azure Functions on Azure Container Apps was released.
-In this repo you can find:
+In this repo, you can find:
-* Terraform script for Azure Container Apps creation and docker image build
+* A Terraform script for creating Azure Container Apps and building a Docker image.
-* Python app with Azure Storage Account Trigger
+* A Python app with an Azure Storage Account Trigger.